 The direct use of an optical primary standard for the first time in space, and replication of a similar terrestrial traceability chain, enables TRUTHS to meet the demanding performance requirements needed for climate monitoring.
 In addition to serving as a primary standard for radiance and irradiance, CSAR will also provide science measurements in its own right, measuring Total integrated Solar Irradiance with target uncertainty of 0.02 % (k=2).

-The space-based reference provided by TRUTHS not only enable SI-traceable calibrations, but also improves synergies between satellite missions, by reducing measurement uncertainties due to different calibration biases.
-In this way, TRUTHS will also deliver cost reductions for future missions by reducing the demands for on-board calibration systems.
-These improvements are essential for strategies such as GEO, the EU Copernicus programme, and the Paris Agreement, to ensure that data from constellations of micro/nano-satellites can be integrated seamlessly into the emerging 'big data' analytical systems that will fuel the growth in services and information content.
+The space-based reference provided by TRUTHS not only enables SI-traceable calibrations, but also improves synergies between satellite missions, by reducing measurement uncertainties due to calibration biases.
+In this way, TRUTHS will deliver cost reductions for future missions by reducing the demands for their own on-board calibration systems.
+These improvements are essential for strategies such as GEO, the EU Copernicus programme, and the Paris Agreement, complemented by national Net Zero initiatives, and will also ensure that data from constellations of micro/nano-satellites, often from commercial providers, can be integrated seamlessly into the emerging 'big data' analytical systems that will fuel the growth in services and information content.